EBI-Metagenomics/miassembler/README.md

 This pipeline is still in early development.
 It's mostly a direct port of the mi-automation assembly generation pipeline.
 Some of the bespoke scripts used to remove contaminated contigs or to calculate the coverage of the assembly were replaced with tools provided by the community ([SeqKit](https://doi.org/10.1371/journal.pone.0163962) and [quast](https://doi.org/10.1093/bioinformatics/btu153) respectively).

+> [!NOTE]
+> This pipeline uses the nf-core template with some tweaks, but it's not part of nf-core.

 ## Usage

 > [!WARNING]